Date of latest revision: 4 Dec 2019

 If you have been diagnosed with stage III or IV colon, rectal, or anal cancer, chances are your doctors are discussing with you the need for chemotherapy.
 The standard drug for

-treating these types of cancers is fluorouracil (popularly known as 5-FU).
+treating these types of cancers is fluorouracil (popularly known as 5-FU); capecitabine (Xeloda) may also be prescribed.

-Oncologists have used this drug for many years in treating gastrointestinal cancers, and in some cases for treating breast, head and neck cancers, and the perception is that this is "fairly well tolerated" by patients.
+Oncologists have used these drugs for many years in treating gastrointestinal cancers, and in some cases for treating breast, head and neck cancers, and the perception is that they are "fairly well tolerated" by patients.

-The truth is that not all patients tolerate this fairly well.
-In fact a significant number of patients (between 10% -- 40% of treated patients) suffer severe toxic reactions that lead to costly hospital stays and over 1,000 patients will die each year in the US.
+Wrong!
+In fact a significant number of patients (between 10% -- 40% of treated patients) suffer severe toxic reactions that lead to costly hospital stays and over 1,000 patients will DIE ANNUALLY in the US.

-The use of 5-FU relies on the patient's body to metabolize the drug quickly to prevent it from damaging healthy cells.
+5-FU and capecitabine depend on the patient's body to metabolize the drug quickly to prevent it from damaging healthy cells.
 This metabolic process is critically dependent on an enzyme: dihydropyrimidine dehydrogenase (aka DPD).
-When a patient's DPD activity is compromised, 5-FU destroys healthy cells and puts a person at grave risk.
+When a patient's DPD activity is compromised, 5-FU and capecitabine destroy healthy cells and put a person at grave risk.
 DPD deficiency presents a single point of failure.

-There are tests available to determine if a person has DPD deficiency though there is controversy over which type of test to use and their efficacy (more on this elsewhere); there are also too many oncologists who even question the need for a test that affects so "few" people.
+There are tests available to determine if a person has DPD deficiency (see Help) though there is controversy over which type of test to use and their efficacy (see Quick Facts); there are also too many oncologists who even question the need for a test that affects so "few" people.

 The goal of this site is to encourage patients suffering colon, rectal, or anal cancer to discuss personalized chemotherapy regimens with their oncologists before starting treatment.
 You should not take at face value that the treatment is "fairly well tolerated".

-Fluorouracil (also known as 5-FU or Xeloda) has been used for many years as a key chemotherapy agent in the treatment of patients with colon, rectal, anal cancers and is sometimes used to treat head/neck and breast cancer patients.
-Oncologists consider this an effective and low risk means of destroying cancerous cells.
+Fluorouracil (also known as 5-FU) and Capecitabine (or Xeloda) have been used for many years as a key chemotherapy agent in the treatment of patients with colon, rectal, anal cancers and is sometimes used to treat head/neck and breast cancer patients.
+Oncologists consider this treatment an effective and low risk means of destroying cancerous cells.

 However, medical journals in recent years point to a greater risk of toxic reactions that can lead to hospitalization and, in rare cases, to death.